 When night falls, Greg treats the stage like an epically soundtracked photoshoot between himself and the performer, using similar framing and composition.
 The goal: extracting as much emotion as possible when shooting live music.
 The struggle: since the shows are live, artists can, on occasion, have nights where their energy is low and their emotion doesn’t come through in their performance.
 When that happens, the onus is on the photographer to create a mood or a moment, even if one may not be there.
 To do this, Greg has a method: he captures the performer mid-blink.
 “This might sound peculiar, but I’ve created great photographs with artists’ eyes shut.
 With eyes closed, artists appear to be so in the moment, that they need to close their eyes to adequately convey the joy, fear, triumph or sadness in that split second, when in actuality…they were just blinking.”

 Photograph of Childish Gambino, edited with Greg’s “Katana” Lightroom preset.

 Lightroom in style

-After ingesting all photos into his SSD, creating folders, and marking all possible selects in Adobe Bridge or Lightroom, Greg can begin his editing process.
-“I enjoy using Lightroom CC for my live music edits because it is such a simple, yet powerful application to utilize.
+After ingesting all photos into his SSD, creating folders and marking all possible selects in Adobe Bridge or Lightroom, Greg can begin his editing process.
+“I enjoy using Lightroom CC for my live music edits because it is such a simple, yet powerful application to utilise.
 It cuts down my editing time by a large margin.”